Evercore ISI Raises State Street (NYSE:STT) Price Target to $88.00

-State Street (NYSE:STT – Free Report) had its price target increased by Evercore ISI from $85.00 to $88.00 in a research note released on Thursday, Benzinga reports.
+State Street (NYSE:STT – Free Report) had its price target boosted by Evercore ISI from $85.00 to $88.00 in a research report sent to investors on Thursday, Benzinga reports.
 They currently have an outperform rating on the asset manager’s stock.

-A number of other brokerages have also weighed in on STT.
-Wells Fargo & Company reissued an overweight rating and issued a $83.00 target price on shares of State Street in a research report on Wednesday, December 6th.
-Bank of America reissued an underperform rating and issued a $81.00 target price on shares of State Street in a research report on Thursday, January 4th.
-Keefe, Bruyette & Woods decreased their target price on State Street from $89.00 to $86.00 and set a market perform rating for the company in a research report on Monday, January 22nd.
-Barclays upped their price target on shares of State Street from $87.00 to $102.00 and gave the company an overweight rating in a research report on Tuesday, January 2nd.
-Finally, Royal Bank of Canada upped their price target on shares of State Street from $75.00 to $85.00 and gave the company a sector perform rating in a research report on Monday, January 22nd.
-Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of Hold and a consensus target price of $82.92.
+A number of other research firms have also recently weighed in on STT.
+Morgan Stanley upped their price target on State Street from $83.00 to $88.00 and gave the stock an equal weight rating in a report on Tuesday, January 30th.
+Wells Fargo & Company restated an overweight rating and issued a $83.00 price target on shares of State Street in a report on Wednesday, December 6th.
+Bank of America restated an underperform rating and issued a $81.00 price target on shares of State Street in a report on Thursday, January 4th.
+UBS Group upped their price target on State Street from $70.00 to $82.00 and gave the stock a neutral rating in a report on Tuesday, January 9th.
+Finally, Royal Bank of Canada upped their price target on State Street from $75.00 to $85.00 and gave the stock a sector perform rating in a report on Monday, January 22nd.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of Hold and an average target price of $82.92.

 State Street Stock Performance

-State Street (NYSE:STT – Get Free Report) last announced its quarterly earnings results on Friday, January 19th.
-The asset manager reported $2.04 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.83 by $0.21.
+State Street (NYSE:STT – Get Free Report) last released its earnings results on Friday, January 19th.
+The asset manager reported $2.04 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.83 by $0.21.
+State Street had a return on equity of 11.86% and a net margin of 10.59%.
 The company had revenue of $3.04 billion for the quarter, compared to analysts’ expectations of $2.95 billion.
-State Street had a net margin of 10.59% and a return on equity of 11.86%.
-State Street’s revenue was down 3.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $2.07 EPS.
-Sell-side analysts anticipate that State Street will post 7.86 EPS for the current fiscal year.
+During the same quarter in the previous year, the firm posted $2.07 EPS.
+The firm’s quarterly revenue was down 3.5% on a year-over-year basis.
+Research analysts expect that State Street will post 7.86 EPS for the current year.

 State Street Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 11th.
-Investors of record on Monday, April 1st will be issued a $0.69 dividend.
-This represents a $2.76 annualized dividend and a yield of 3.64%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 11th.
+Shareholders of record on Monday, April 1st will be paid a dividend of $0.69 per share.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 3.64%.
 The ex-dividend date of this dividend is Thursday, March 28th.
-State Street’s dividend payout ratio is 50.27%.
+State Street’s dividend payout ratio is presently 50.27%.

-In related news, EVP Anthony Bisegna sold 4,258 shares of the stock in a transaction that occurred on Friday, March 1st.
-The shares were sold at an average price of $73.64, for a total value of $313,559.12.
-Following the completion of the sale, the executive vice president now directly owns 23,328 shares of the company’s stock, valued at approximately $1,717,873.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other State Street news, CFO Eric W. Aboaf sold 12,000 shares of the company’s stock in a transaction that occurred on Thursday, February 29th.
+In other State Street news, EVP Anthony Bisegna sold 2,606 shares of the stock in a transaction on Friday, February 16th.
+The stock was sold at an average price of $73.00, for a total transaction of $190,238.00.
+Following the transaction, the executive vice president now owns 17,737 shares of the company’s stock, valued at approximately $1,294,801.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In related news, CFO Eric W. Aboaf sold 12,000 shares of the stock in a transaction on Thursday, February 29th.
 The stock was sold at an average price of $73.90, for a total value of $886,800.00.
-Following the completion of the transaction, the chief financial officer now directly owns 149,063 shares in the company, valued at approximately $11,015,755.70.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Anthony Bisegna sold 4,258 shares of the company’s stock in a transaction that occurred on Friday, March 1st.
-The stock was sold at an average price of $73.64, for a total value of $313,559.12.
-Following the completion of the transaction, the executive vice president now owns 23,328 shares of the company’s stock, valued at $1,717,873.92.
+Following the transaction, the chief financial officer now directly owns 149,063 shares of the company’s stock, valued at approximately $11,015,755.70.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Anthony Bisegna sold 2,606 shares of the stock in a transaction on Friday, February 16th.
+The stock was sold at an average price of $73.00, for a total value of $190,238.00.
+Following the completion of the transaction, the executive vice president now directly owns 17,737 shares in the company, valued at $1,294,801.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 18,864 shares of company stock valued at $1,390,597.
-0.25% of the stock is owned by corporate insiders.
+Insiders have sold a total of 18,864 shares of company stock valued at $1,390,597 in the last quarter.
+0.25% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows